mycarneedsthis.com

 Base MSRP compared to the class median.
 Vehicles that offer more capability per dollar score higher.
 This measures new-vehicle value, which correlates with used-vehicle value retention.

-Reliability Penalties
+Reliability Adjustments

-Recall Penalty
+Recall Adjustment

 Vehicles with more NHTSA recalls receive a score reduction.
 This reflects real-world reliability and safety concerns.

-Complaint Penalty
+Complaint Adjustment

 NHTSA consumer complaints indicate owner-reported problems.
 A high complaint volume suggests systemic issues beyond normal wear.